Florida Tenant Background Check

 Florida Eviction Process

-Under Florida eviction laws, a tenant’s failure to make rent payments is a breach of their rental agreement and can be cause for eviction.
-Generally, the landlord must provide the tenant with a written notice that their rent is past due and give them an opportunity to pay the overdue rent or move out.
-If the tenant does not comply with the notice, the landlord may proceed with the eviction process.
+Failure to pay rent constitutes a breach of the rental agreement and is grounds for eviction under Florida law.
+In most cases, the landlord must provide the tenant written notice that their rent is past due and give them a choice to pay the back rent or vacate the property.
+The landlord may begin the eviction procedure if the renter disobeys the notification.

 Other Breaches of Agreement